thatrobotguy/ABB_IRB_1600_Setup/README.md

 4. _Not_ a `4K` screen - 1920x1080p works great for these applications.
 Especially if you are on a laptop, the `4K` only makes things worse.
 5. Ideally, use a desktop instead - desktops have dedicated NIC cards that are great with static IPs, especially dual-nic machines.

 I should also mention that, if you plan on using `Matlab` on this machine as well, you will need to activate the `Matlab` license in the correct hardware configuration that you want to use with `ROS-I`.
 In other words, `Matlab` will complain if you unplug your USB to Ethernet adapter that you used to drive the robot arm.
 This is just a quirk of `Matlab` I thought you should be aware of.
 I have friends that use this repo alongside `Matlab` so I thought you should know.
-If this is an issue, there is an executable under the `Matlab` installation location for \*nix systems.
+If this is an issue, there is an executable under the `Matlab` installation location for \*nix systems that allows you to re-license your `Matlab` machine such that it has the hardware configuration that you plan on using consistently.

 ## ROS Setup